General education providers can be state or private. Current types of general education providers are as follows:

 Primary education is compulsory.
-It lasts for 4 years (ages 6/7 to 10/11).
+It lasts for 4 years, from 7 to 11 (in exceptional cases from 6 to 10).
 The purpose of primary education programme is the development of a healthy, active, and creative child who has acquired elementary literacy, social, informational and cognitive skills, which are necessary for proceeding to basic (lower secondary) education.

-The programme consists of the following subjects: moral education (religion or ethics), languages (mother tongue and first foreign language), mathematics, perception of the world, arts (drawing, music, dance, and theatre), and physical education.
+The programme consists of the following subjects: moral education (religion or ethics), languages (mother tongue and first foreign language), mathematics, perception of the world, arts (drawing, music, dance), and physical education.
 Schools may also choose to offer non-traditional curricula based on Montessori, Waldorf, Suzuki.

 Pupil assessment may take any form, depending on the teacher, such as notes, reviews, and descriptions.
 However, no grades are given at this stage.

-Basic (lower secondary) education is compulsory.
-It lasts for 6 years (ages 10/11 to 16/17).
-The purpose of basic education program is to provide an individual with the basics of moral, socio-cultural and civic maturity, general literacy and the basics oftechnological literacy, to cultivate national consciousness, to foster an intent and abilityto make decisions and choices and to continue learning.
+Basic (lower secondary) education is compulsory and lasts for 6 years (ages 10/11 to 16/17).
+The purpose of basic education program is to provide an individual with the basics of moral, socio-cultural and civic maturity, general literacy and the basics of technological literacy, to cultivate national consciousness, to foster an intent and ability to make decisions and choices and to continue learning.

-The programme consists of two cycles: 5th – 8th and 9th – 10th grades.
-The purpose of first cycle is to integrate the basics of knowledge, abilities and skills.
-The second cycle is oriented to education of abstract thinking; the knowledge obtained at the latter is more generalized.
+The programme consists of two stages: first stage is with 4 years duration (5th – 8th grades) and the second stage is with 2 years duration (9th – 10th grades, I-II grades in gymnasium).
+The purpose of first stage is to integrate the basics of knowledge, abilities and skills.
+The second stage is oriented to education of abstract thinking.

-The program consists of the following subjects: moral education (religion or ethics), languages (mother tongue, first and second foreign languages), mathematics, natural sciences, social education (history, geography, civil education, economics and enterprise, psychology), arts (drawing, music, dance, theatre, and modern arts), information technologies, technologies, physical education.
+The program consists of the following subjects: moral education (religion or ethics), languages (mother tongue, first and second foreign languages), mathematics, natural sciences (chemistry, physics, biology), social education (history, geography, civil education, economics and enterprise, etc.), arts (drawing, music, dance, theatre, and modern arts), information technologies, technologies, physical education.
 Some subjects could be studied at an intensified level.